AlexRmlt/ethicbot-rasa/data/nlu.md

 - [A captain](stakeholder) is on an overcrowded lifeboat and has to decide if he forces some people to go over board in order to save the rest
 - [Solomon](name) must decide if he disobeys the orders of [Erskine](name)
 - [Erskine](name) has to decide whether her saves most of the people in his town or tries to achieve the same by giving information to the enemy
+- [One commander](stakeholder:one commander) must make a decision if it is appropriate to shoot the airplane

 ## intent:deny
+- non
 - It would not effect anyone else
 - No more people involved
 - No, not for this option